 The world’s leading expert on self-control, Walter Mischel has proven that the ability to delay gratification is critical for a successful life, predicting higher SAT scores, better social and cognitive functioning, a healthier lifestyle and a greater sense of self-worth.

 In this book, he explores if willpower is pre-wired, or it can be taught?

-Timothy Wilson, Professor of Psychology at University of Virginia, and author of Redirect, says about the The Marshmallow Test: “Walter Mischel has changed psychologists’ view of human potential, and The Marshmallow Test will change yours.
-The book is full of insights about self-control and how to master it, though it does create one impulse that is hard to resist-the desire to read the book cover to cover.
+Timothy Wilson, Professor of Psychology at the University of Virginia, and author of Redirect says about The Marshmallow Test: “Walter Mischel has changed psychologists’ view of human potential, and The Marshmallow Test will change yours.
+The book is full of insights about self-control and how to master it, though it does create one impulse that is hard to resist the desire to read the book cover to cover.
 It is both a fascinating story of a brilliant researcher at work and a recipe for how to change one’s life.”